use-compose/nuxt-compose-icons/docs/guide/concept.md

 ## Nuxt Compose Icons

-The goal of this module is to propose a balanced approach which gives design flexibility and developer experience, by dynamically generating Vue components from existing SVG files, naming them accordingly and that will be accessible as individual components in the Nuxt project.
+The goal of this module is to propose a balanced approach which gives design flexibility and developer experience.

-Icon components should be easy to use, style, and maintain.
-Existing solutions often force trade-offs between DX, accessibility, and flexibility.
+It dynamically generates Vue components from initial SVG files, naming them accordingly and make them accessible as individual components in the Nuxt project.